 What is Sara AlertTM?

 Maine CDC is using a new web-based tool, Sara AlertTM, to support the monitoring and reporting of COVID-19 close-contacts.
-Close-contacts are people who were within 6 feet of a COVID-19 case for 15 minutes or more.
+Close-contacts are people who were within 6 feet of a COVID-19 case for 15 total minutes or more within 24 hours.
 This includes the 48 hour period before the COVID-19 case became symptomatic (or within 48 hours prior to getting tested if asymptomatic).

 Through Sara AlertTM, people who have been potentially exposed to COVID-19 can report symptoms through web, text, email, or automated call.
 Individuals enrolled into Sara AlertTM will receive automated messages each day to report if they have symptoms of COVID-19.
 This will allow Maine CDC to know if people exposed to COVID-19 are well or have become ill, and promptly provide guidance to anyone reporting symptoms.

 By answering our call and enrolling in Sara AlertTM, you can easily report your symptoms each day through the method and the time of day you pick.
 No need to wait around for a call from us every day, simply enroll and report the presence or absence of symptoms.